EVerest/EVerest/docs/general/01_framework.rst

 Operating System
 ================
 EVerest has been tested with Ubuntu, OpenSUSE and Fedora 36.
 In general, it can be expected to run on most Linux-based systems.

 Libraries And Tools
 ===================

-To create your development environment with all needed tools, libraries and compilers, the section "Prepare Your Environment" in our :ref:`Quick Start Guide <quickstartguide_main>` will walk you through the setup phase.
+To create your development environment with all needed tools, libraries and compilers, the section

-That guide will also give you a first overview how modules look like and how to get a first simulation running.

-That's your next step: :ref:`Quick Start Guide <quickstartguide_main>`
+:ref:`Prepare Your Environment <preparedevenv_main>` will walk you through the setup phase.